 A practitioner who wants to change their practice designation

-Provisional registration gives a practitioner access to the registration exam and permits them to practice, under supervision, until they successfully pass the exam and move to the general register.
+Applying to a provisional register gives a practitioner access to the registration exam and permits them to practice, under supervision, at that designation until they successfully pass the exam and move to the general register.

-A practitioner must be registered at the provisional designation before they are permitted to take the registration exam at that designation.
+A practitioner must be registered on the provisional register at the designation they are moving to before they are permitted to take the registration exam at that designation.